 ✅ Do I need to visit Turkey to buy real estate?

-No. With a Power of Attorney, your lawyer can represent you entirely throughout the purchase process, including notarization and land registry transactions.
+No. With a properly drafted Power of Attorney, your lawyer can represent you throughout the entire purchase process, including notarization, land registry transactions, and valuation procedures.

 ✅ Can I rent out my investment property?

 Yes.
-Foreigners can freely lease out both residential and commercial properties.
-However, rental income is subject to taxation, which your attorney can help structure.
+Foreigners can freely lease both residential and commercial properties in Turkey.
+Rental income is subject to Turkish income tax, which your attorney can help structure efficiently.

 ✅ Are there any limits on land ownership for foreigners?

-Foreigners can own up to 30 hectares of land, with regional and military restrictions.
-A lawyer helps determine exact entitlements based on location.
+Foreigners can own up to 30 hectares of land in Turkey, subject to regional and military zone restrictions.
+A lawyer confirms exact entitlements based on the specific location and nationality of the buyer.

 ✅ What legal documents are needed for property investment?

-Essential documents include the title deed, proof of payment, zoning reports, and earthquake compliance certificates.
-Your lawyer gathers and verifies these.
+Essential documents include the title deed, proof of payment, zoning compliance reports, earthquake assessment certificates, and where applicable, a licensed valuation report.
+Your lawyer gathers and verifies all of these before any transaction proceeds.

 ✅ Can I get Turkish citizenship through investment?

 Yes.
-It involves multiple stages: property or capital acquisition, notarized declarations, biometric data, background checks, and Ministry approvals.
-A lawyer handles this end-to-end.
+It involves multiple stages: property or capital acquisition, licensed valuation, notarized declarations, biometric data submission, background checks, and Ministry of Interior approval.
+A citizenship lawyer manages this process end-to-end to prevent delays and rejections.

 ✅ Can my spouse and children apply with me?

 Yes.
 Dependents under 18 and spouses can be included in the same application.
-Your lawyer will manage separate identity and biometric procedures.
+Your lawyer will manage the separate identity verification and biometric procedures required for each family member.

 ✅ How long does it take to get citizenship?

-On average, 3 to 6 months if all documents are accurate and funds are transferred properly.
-Delays are common without proper legal oversight.
+On average, 3 to 6 months when all documents are accurate and funds are transferred correctly.
+Delays are common without proper legal oversight at every stage of the application.

 ✅ Can I open a company as a foreigner?

 Yes.
-Foreigners can own 100% of a Turkish company.
-Common types include Limited Liability Company (Ltd. Şirket) and Joint Stock Company (A.Ş.).
+Foreigners can own 100% of a Turkish company with no requirement for a Turkish partner.
+The most common structures are the Limited Liability Company (Ltd. Sirket) and the Joint Stock Company (A.S.).

 ✅ Do I need a Turkish partner or director?

-No. You can be the sole shareholder and director.
-However, appointing a local representative may help with local operations.
+No. You can be the sole shareholder and director of a Turkish company.
+However, appointing a local representative is often advisable for day-to-day regulatory communication and compliance purposes.

-✅ What is the capital requirement for company formation?
+✅ What is the minimum capital requirement for company formation?

 ✅ Are there tax incentives for foreign investors?